-

 NewOS:

-NewOS is an OS that is
+NewOS is an OS that is under

-under development written in C, C++ and assembler.
-This OS
+development written in C, C++ and assembly.
+This OS can fit on a

-can fit on a floppy.
-As per the developers, it is
+floppy.
+As per the developers, it is "mostly a

-plain CLI, no GUI.
-If you want to try it, you can run its
+want to try it, you can run its binaries (located at

-on FreeBSD, Linux, macOS X or
+Linux, macOS X or Windows using Unix.

 -